LukedeMunk/holoclock_v2/README.md

 # HoloClock v2
 [Nederlands](README.nl.md)

 An ESP32 based improved version of the HoloClock project of [ekaggrat](https://www.thingiverse.com/thing:570797).
 This code can be used for the [HoloClock v2](https://technicbuilds.munkservices.com/) DIY kit.
 Everything what you need is in the DIY kit, so it is recommended to buy the kit.
 If you want to make it without the kit, you need a 3D printer and hardware components.
 The components needed is listed under `Hardware`.
-The code is mainly explained in comments.
-There is also documentation [here](docs/code_documentation).
+The code is mainly explained in comments, but there is also documentation [here](docs/code_documentation).
 You can test your own code and use these files as a backup.
 The software is tested on the following boards:

 * ESP32 DEVKIT V1